Last Updated on August 28, 2024 by Maged kamel

 Thus the sign of the distance is moved to the exponent, with its sign whether (+) or (-).

 For cash flow at the pivot point, T=0 and (1+i)^0=1, and in that case, the moment value will be the exact value of the force value.
-For a given example, with unknown present cash flow, P acts at a pivot point where T=0.
+For a given example, P acts at a pivot point with unknown present cash flow where T=0.

 For instance, you will pay (6) at time t=5, which is represented by the downward -6.
 We have +10 acting upward &while P as the present value is -P and -6.
 Let us consider the bending moment at a pivot point at t=1.

-The moment arm will be=(1+i)^1.
-Now consider the (+10) that acts on t=3, since the point of the pivot is at the left side of the (+10), then the difference between T=3 and T=1.
+The moment arm will be (1+i)^1.
+Now consider the (+10) that acts on t=3, since the pivot point is at the left side of the (+10), then the difference between T=3 and T=1.

 The moment due to +10 will be=(1+i)^(-)(3-1) or (1+i)^(-2).
 To consider the moment due to T=6, the force is acting downward; then, it will be=-6.
 The arm of the moment is (1+i)^-(5-1)=(1+i)^-4.
 The sum of the moments is zero.

 Now let us review the written expression,-P*(1+i)^1+10*(1+i)^(-2)+(-6)*(1+i)^-4=0.
-When rearranging the terms, we can get an expression for the value of P. The slide image shows How to describe the moment arm and the acting forces.
+When rearranging the terms, we can get an expression for the P value.
+The slide image describes the moment arm and the acting forces.

 The next post: Derive the P and F relation as cash flow moment.